 Workshops, Conferences, Roundtables

-October 20-21, 2017 “Over Her Dead Body Redux: Feminism for the 21st Century”, international conference, English Seminar UZH, co-organizer together with Prof. Dr. Barbara Straumann and Dr. Daniela Janser
+October 20-21, 2017 “Over Her Dead Body Redux: Feminism for the 21st Century”, international conference with Judith Butler, Mandy Merck, Barbara Vinken.
+English Seminar UZH, main organizer together with Prof. Dr. Barbara Straumann and Dr. Daniela Janser

 December 10-12, 2015 "Cold War Cultures.
-Workshop on Cold War cultures and representations of history on screen", PhD Program, English Seminar UZH, Invited speakers: Robert Burgoyne (St. Andrews University) and Alan Nadel (University of Kentucky)
+Workshop on Cold War cultures and representations of history on screen".
+Workshop, PhD Program, English Seminar UZH, Invited speakers: Robert Burgoyne (St. Andrews University) and Alan Nadel (University of Kentucky)

 May 12, 2017 "Genrebildung und kulturelle Archive am Beispiel von Objective, Burma!
 (1945)".
 Inputreferat DFG Netzwerktreffen "Genre und Medien".
 Trier University, Germany, May 11-12, 2017.